seynard/vcf_cleanup/README.md

 [On hard filtering variants](https://gatk.broadinstitute.org/hc/en-us/articles/360035890471-Hard-filtering-germline-short-variants)

 Variants were filtered on the INFO field and on samples-level annotations of the vcf.
-As we genotyped under a diploid model whereas sequenced haploid drones, SNPs with a high proportion of heterozygote calls were also filtered out.
+If haploid individuals are genotyped under the diploid model, SNPs with a high proportion of heterozygote calls were also filtered out, option type haploid/diploid.
 Finally, we removed the SNP markers having an additional allele noted *, which are indels (InDel), that can't be managed by subsequent plink analyses.

 ## 2. Filters on annotations in the vcf file
 The general marker INFO fields (FS, SOR, MQ...) and the sample level annotations that were analysed by plotting their distribution of values in the dataset and/or used for filtering are indicated in bold in the lists 2.1 and 2.2.
 Other annotations (DP, AC, AF) are indicated for reference.